stoveoveoven/circuit-design-with-verilog/README.md

 # Table of Contents
-  1. Omitted, did not contain Verilog/ARM assembly
+  1. *Omitted*, did not contain Verilog/ARM assembly

-  2. Omitted, did not contain Verilog/ARM assembly
+  2. *Omitted*, did not contain Verilog/ARM assembly

   3. Combinational logic and finite state machines in Verilog